Article Summary:

 For example, if your goal is to be profitable and efficient with land use, then it would make sense to graze as much pasture as possible where rainfall allows this.
 However, the dairy farm will need to use supplementary feeds if the grazing pastures cannot supply all of your cows' dietary requirements due to either poor growth or a lack of feed.

-As a dairy farmer, you might choose grain or concentrate as these are relatively easy to provide and increase profit margins by increasing milk production per hectare.
+As a dairy farmer, you might choose grain or concentrate, as these are relatively easy to provide and increase profit margins by increasing milk production per hectare.
 In this case, PMR would be appropriate given that pasture is not desired over other feed forms.

-Understanding this will help you know a clean set of goals and vision for your farm management.
+Understanding this will help you know a clean set of goals and a vision for your farm management.

 Can I use Pasture.io with any of the five Australian dairy feeding systems?

-you're wondering if you can use Pasture.io with any of the dairy farming systems, all you need to do is answer these questions:
+If you're wondering if you can use Pasture.io with any of the dairy farming systems, all you need to do is answer these questions:

-• Is there internet or network connection on your farm?
+- Is there internet or network connection on your farm?

-• Do you have a phone, tablet or computer?
+- Do you have a phone, tablet or computer?

 If so, then yes!
 You can use Pasture.io anywhere, and you can use it to make rations for your dairy cows.

 You can use the nutrition tools today and find the information you need to make effective feeding decisions.
 We're committed to serving farmers with an integrated app.
-Sure the options are limited if your livestock doesn't graze pasture, but if they do, our tools will help you turn the page with a successful feeding system.
+Sure, the options are limited if your livestock doesn't graze pasture, but if they do, our tools will help you turn the page with a successful feeding system.

 How does Pasture.io feed cows?